How to Handle Mental Health for Students

 Take mental health breaks

 It’s important to focus on your online classes, but it’s equally important to take some time for yourself throughout the day.
-Virtual classes can easily suck in hours of your time without you realizing it.
+Virtual classes can easily suck in hours of your time without you realising it.

 Get up and move around every few hours, rest your eyes, and make sure to take a proper lunch break.
 This will help you stay refreshed and focused when you need to be.

 Your physical health is as important as your mental well-being, and both of these need to be taken care of, especially if you’re aiming for an excellent academic performance.
+Remember, maintaining good nutrition and wellbeing is key to balancing the demands of your studies with your health.

 Here are a few ideas for self-care: